serpent-os/serpent-style/README.md

  *
  * Multi-line documentation comments are expected to contain properly punctuated sentences.
  *
- * Single-line documentation comments such as /** foo bar baz */ are not allowed.
  */

+/**
+ * This is a single sentence documentation comment
+ */

+/** Single-line documentation comments such as this are frowned upon */

 /* This is a single-line comment without punctuation */

- // double-slash comments are only used to flag FIXME: comments and are generally frowned upon.
+// double-slash comments are only used to flag FIXME/TODO/etc. comments and are generally frowned upon.
 ```